This directory page sponsored by...

 There are some awesome pole dancing DVDs available, by some equally awesome teachers and performers.
 Which one will you choose?

 If your studio isn't listed here, or if you see something that needs updating, please let Your Pole Pal know.
-Just fill out this quick form so your changes or additions can be made at the next update.
+Just fill out this quick form and your changes or additions will be made within 48 hours.